joyceovalle/website/index.md

 Dr. Ovalle’s research has appeared in *Nonprofit Policy Forum*, *PLOS ONE*, and the *Journal of the Association for Information Science and Technology*.
 Her teaching and professional perspective are informed by prior roles at the *Urban Institute’s Center on Nonprofits and Philanthropy* and the *U.S. Department of Energy*.

-A proud first-generation graduate of Texas public schools, Dr. Ovalle is also a long-distance runner, yoga student, and art appreciator.
+A proud first-generation graduate of public schools, Dr. Ovalle is also a long-distance runner, yoga student, and art appreciator.

 ---